Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Immigration advisers and solicitors can appeal visa refusals on behalf of their clients.
 Most professionals will appeal online, as paper appeals are only permitted when the client is in detention.

 Some UK visa applicants choose to represent themselves instead of involving a professional.
-This is often a more affordable route, but it can lead to complications, as immigration lawyers can predict potential problems and prevent them from occurring, whereas an untrained individual may not be able to spot these issues ahead of time – meaning the whole process can be costly, lengthy and an unsatisfactory result.
+This is often a more affordable route, but it can lead to complications, as immigration lawyers can predict potential problems and prevent them from occurring, whereas an untrained individual may not be able to spot these issues ahead of time – meaning the whole process can be costly, lengthy and an unsatisfactory result

 If the appeal has been made with the First-ter Tribunal then it costs £80 to appeal a visa refusal without an appeal hearing and £140 if a hearing is deemed necessary.

 When a client is entitled to legal aid, they do not have to pay these fees or may be able to have the fees reduced.
-There are also other exemptions that remove the need to may the fee but it is dependent on the reasons for the appeal.
+There are also other exemptions that remove the need to pay the fee but it is dependent on the reasons for the appeal.

 As soon as the visa application is rejected, the applicant can make a start on submitting their new forms.
 The letter detailing the reasons for refusal will also give guidance on the timeline for appealing.
 In most cases, if you planning to represent yourself at appeal you will have 28 days.
-It is possible to appeal after the deadline but you will need to show reasons for the delay.
+It is possible to appeal after the deadline but you will need to show reasons for the delay

 The length of time between appealing a visa rejection and getting a new visa is unpredictable, as it is different for every case.
 However, it is recommended to plan to wait up to a year for the new visa, as this takes into account average waiting times and common delays.